Email Template to Reschedule a Job Interview

 When you are seriously looking for a job, the last thing you would want to do is reschedule the interview.
 This is true.
 Another truth is that nobody has control over certain unavoidable circumstances or tricky situations that may occur and force you to write an email requesting to reschedule the interview.
-If you do not wish for the interviewer to cancel the job interviewer altogether, you must approach the task of rescheduling interview with utmost caution.
+If you do not wish for the interviewer to cancel the job interview altogether, you must approach the task of rescheduling interview with utmost caution.
 You must do it in a way that it does not burn the bridges and closes the opportunity for any future interaction with the hiring manager.

 Most recruiters understand that certain circumstances occur but they expect you to be pro-active in informing about your situation the correct way.
 However, many candidates struggle and wonder ‘how to reschedule a job interview’ gracefully.
 If you are one of such people, outlined below are some easy yet smart ways to write an effective interview reschedule request letter/email.

 The most important aspect when rescheduling a job interview is timing.
 Put yourself in the recruiter’s shoes.
 Recruiters spend a lot of time and effort into scheduling interviews and blocking time of the concerned person.
 Therefore, it is only right for you to respect their time and avoid informing them at the last moment.

 If you give enough advance notice, the recruiter can arrange for some other candidate’s interview in your place.
 Additionally, if the recruiter does not have any other suitable candidates apart from you, your prior notice will give them the flexibility to pick a suitable date and time for rescheduling the interview.